quicwg/base-drafts/draft-ietf-quic-http.md

 stream:
 : A bidirectional or unidirectional bytestream provided by the QUIC transport.
-  All streams within an HTTP/3 connection can be considered "HTTP/3 streams," but multiple stream types are defined within HTTP/3.
+  All streams within an HTTP/3 connection can be considered "HTTP/3 streams", but multiple stream types are defined within HTTP/3.

 stream error: